 Guest: $150.00 per person

-We will be applying to the following bodies for Coda 2022 accreditation:
+We have been accredited with the following bodies for Coda 2022:

 The Melbourne Convention and Exhibition Centre is the first convention centre in the world to be awarded the 6-Star Green Star environmental rating by the Green Building Council of Australia.
 They strive to be leaders in sustainable business practice.